cometbft/cometbft/docs/architecture/adr-103-proto-versioning.md

 A simple way of mitigating the impact here is to introduce type aliases for the latest versions of generated types, and make use of these aliases internally.

+### Rollout strategy

+The current recommended strategy to roll out this change is to accumulate all incremental changes on a **feature branch**, which can then be targeted to a specific release.
+At present, it is envisaged that CometBFT v0.39 or v0.40 will introduce these changes, but this could change based on negotiation with stakeholders.

 ## Consequences

 ### Positive